Myths about Bridge – Debunked!

 Bridge is bridge is bridge…

 Nope!
-There are many forms of bridge, including contract and auction bridge – but that’s only the very tip of the house of cards.
+There are many different types of bridge, including contract and duplicate bridge – but that’s only the very tip of the house of cards.
 Here are just a few other forms of bridge you might find fun to play.

 Bridge History Myths